pipalacademy/pipal.in-old/courses/http-bottom-up.md

 ## Duration and Format

 The suggested duration of the course is 2 days.
-The duration can be extended to 3 days to cover some additional topics, if required.

 This is an interactive course and it is suggested to limit the number of participants to 15 or less for it to be effective.

-The class time is spent on live demonstration of concepts using examples and hands-on programming exercises.